 • Best Apple Watch Apps

 Unlike other mobile apps for smartphones and tablets, wearable experiences need to be designed to distill and curate information for the user who is focused on using the form factor to help them accomplish something in the moment.
 The SPG App for Apple Watch continues the pioneering concept of state-aware design to give guests the information and functionality they need before, during, and after staying at a Starwood hotel through glances, notifications, and the Watch app.

 It started with a rubber band and a sugar packet

 For an app that got so much attention, the design process could not have started in a simpler way.
 The team and I had been asked to be one of the first groups to start designing an app for what would become the Apple Watch months before it was even announced.
-This meant that when we started the process were not able to see or use the hardware.
-We were designing the experience for which presented obvious challenges.
+We could not see or use the hardware when we started the process.
+We were designing the experience, which presented obvious challenges.
 How do you create an experience for something you can’t see or use?
-We did it by looking around the room we were working on to find a way to build a prototype that would let us understand what the experience will be like.
-It was crude, but our first prototype was created by walking around for the first two weeks with a sugar packet that had been sized to what we had been told would be the size of the watch rubber-banded to my wrist.
+We did it by looking around the room we were working on to find a way to build a prototype to let us understand what the experience would be like.
+It was crude, but our first prototype was created by walking around for the first two weeks with a sugar packet sized to what we had been told would be the size of the watch rubber-banded to my wrist.